 Public Health Services - City of Houston

-The Houston Department of Health and Human Services (HDHHS) has a variety of health centers and multi-service centers strategically located across the City of Houston.
+The Houston Health Department (HHD) has a variety of health centers and multi-service centers strategically located across the City of Houston.
 Services at these facilities may include family planning, dental, sexually-transmitted disease testing, immunizations and the Women, Infants and Children's Program (WIC).
 Patients are advised to check the web site or call the facility as services vary from location to location.
 HDHHS also inspects food establishments and swimming pools, enforces outdoor and indoor air quality standards and issues a weekday pollen and mold spore count.
 The department operates Vital Statistics that issues birth and death certificates.
-The Harris County Area Agency on Aging also falls under the jurisdiction of HDHHS.
-HDHHS offers many additional services - please check the web site for details.
+The Harris County Area Agency on Aging also falls under the jurisdiction of HHD.
+HHD offers many additional services - please check the web site for details.

 Public Health Services - Harris County